 Susan Davenport

-Raised by Quaker civil rights, peace and social justice activist parents in May Valley Cooperative Community east of Seattle where Puget Consumer Coop was established in the founder’s basement.
+Raised by Quaker civil rights, peace, and social justice activist parents in May Valley Cooperative Community east of Seattle where Puget Consumer Coop was established in the founder’s basement.
 Children breaking down orders paid with dried apricots.
-Family connected to Sunshine Landtrust/Tolstoi Farm outside Davenport, WA.
+Family connected to Sunshine Landtrust/Tolstoi Farm outside Davenport, Washington.
 As a teen traveled with community members from there as itinerant farm workers and hopped freight trains.
 Next worked with Seattle Workers Brigade in the Cooperating Community Warehouse and Little Bread Company.
-Delivering Bread to the Asterisk in Olympia, decided to enroll at TESC.
+Delivering bread to the Asterisk in Olympia, decided to enroll at TESC.
 Moved into the Alexander Berkman Collective (ABC) house, which became the Black Walnut Association Land Trust.
 As a student at TESC, initiated the Womens Shelter and Support Services Task Force which became Safeplace of the YWCA.
-Married into the arts and music community surrounding OBRADOR.
+Married into the arts and music community surrounding Obrador.
 Cofounded Family Friends a child abuse prevention agency; wrote a curriculum for mother/infant enrichment and home visiting.
-A member of Thurston County Child Abuse Prevention Council and was appointed to the City Council task group for before and after child care resulting in the Child Care Action Council.
-Served on Associated Ministries board as rep from Olympia Friends Meeting for 7 years prior to Interfaith Works.
+A member of Thurston County Child Abuse Prevention Council and was appointed to the Olympia City Council task group for before and after child care, resulting in the Child Care Action Council.
+Served on Associated Ministries board as rep from Olympia Friends Meeting for seven years prior to Interfaith Works.
 Continued in child welfare until partial retirement.
 Initiated the Thurston Housing Land Trust.

 • The Occupation of Cascadia in Tacoma – A Solidarity Action – 1976 – By Susan Davenport